Dobiasd/bouncing-spheres/README.md

 - Textures
 - Any interesting objects
 - Optimizations like bounding volume hierarchies
-- All the countless other cool things good raytracers can do
+- All the countless other cool things good and actually useful raytracers can do

 ![example](example.png)